Martchus/PKGBUILDs/README.md

           as they share the same install prefix.
-    * `static-compat-*` packages containing static libraries to build self-contained applications running on older GNU/Linux distributions under Arch Linux, so far the most important Qt 6 modules and other important C/C++ libraries provided
+    * `static-compat-*` packages containing static libraries to build self-contained applications running on older GNU/Linux distributions under Arch Linux, so far the most important Qt 6 modules and other important C/C++ libraries are provided
     * `android-*` packages which allow to build for Android under Arch Linux using the Android SDK, e.g. iconv, Boost, OpenSSL, CppUnit, Qt 6 and Kirigami
     * `wasm-*` packages which allow to build for WebAssembly under Arch Linux using the official `emscripten` package; so far limited to a few Qt 6 modules
-    * `apple-darwin-*` packages which allow to build for MaxOS X under Arch Linux, e.g. osxcross and Qt 5 (still experimental, more or less discontinued)
+    * `apple-darwin-*` packages which allow to build for macOS X under Arch Linux, e.g. osxcross and Qt 5 (still experimental, more or less discontinued)
 * Other packages imported from the AUR to build with slight modifications.